coderaiser/putout/packages/plugin-remove-useless-functions/README.md

 const f = alert;
 ```

-Actually it is the same, and this example can converted with an issue,
+Actually it is the same, and this example can be converted without an issue,
 but there is also cases like:

 ```js